mnothic/cv/README.md

 # cv
-Resume written in C, Yea si too freak but see the joke in HN and I like it.
+Resume written in C, Yea it's too freak but see the joke in HN and I like it.
 If you compile get complete resume about me...
 What I learn with this code?
 union's in C I never used "union" before.